 Medicare Supplement insurance plans retain your Original Medicare benefits, including the freedom of healthcare providers.

 Medicare beneficiaries will pay a fixed premium monthly.
 When you have medical or inpatient services, you pay little or nothing out of pocket with medical or inpatient services.

 USAA offers several Medicare Supplement plans, including the most popular options.

 USAA Plan G is the most popular Medicare Supplement plan for beneficiaries that are new to Medicare.
 It covers all the costs associated with Original Medicare except the Medicare Part B deductible.

 Plan F is the most popular Medigap plan nationwide.
 However, only individuals eligible for Medicare before January 1, 2020, can enroll in this plan.

 Medigap Plan N is the most cost-effective plan.
 It offers similar coverage to Plan G. The main difference is small copays of up to $20 for an outpatient physician visit and up to $50 for a trip to the emergency room.

 USAA doesn’t offer Medicare Advantage plans (Part C).
 If you want to review Medicare Advantage options, fill out our online request form or call us.

 USAA doesn’t offer part D prescription drug plans.
-Call or fill out the online request form for additional information about Medicare Part D options.
+Call or complete the online request form for additional Medicare Part D options information.

 - Great Medigap premiums